zwubbena/sample-size-tables/README.md

 # sample-size-table
-Generate sample size tables based on adjustable confidence levels and margins of error for auditing compliance of special education Individualized Education Programs (IEPs)
+Generate sample size tables based on adjustable confidence levels and margins of error for auditing compliance of special education individualized education programs (IEPs)